-Travel to and from - Recommended; you won't carry this stuff in the backcountry. !
-2nd # ltem Description - Emergency contact numbers for travel delays Carry a copy of the phone numbers to use in case of travel delays (from the travel and itinerary document) and a copy of the photo page of your passport. - Money: \$20 in small bills, and a credit or debit card The first day is often long.
+Travel to and from - Recon nmended; you won't carry this stuff in the backcountry. !
+2nd # Item Description Emergency contact numbers for travel delays Carry a copy of the phone numbers to use in case of travel delays (from the travel and itinerary document) and a copy of the photo page of your passport.
+Money: \$20 in small bills, and a credit or debit card The first day is often long.
 Have cash to buy snacks along the way or bring food with you.
-You may also have the chance to purchase COBS souvenirs and don't forget about any checked baggage fees for your flight home.
+You may also have the chance to purchase COBS souvenirs.
 You will use COBS group gear for camping and cooking.
 This is free to use, but if you lose or intentionally break any COBS items, you'll pay for it at course end with cash, check or credit.
-2-3 sets Casual Clothes Used for travel, base camp time, and the trip home.
+3-4 sets Casual Clothes Used for travel, base camp time, and the trip home.
 Extra toiletry items Whatever you like for traveling.
 This will likely be slimmed down for carrying in the backcountry to keep packs as light as possible.
-Soap, shampoo, towel, etc. !
-1 Towel Light and small.
-You will get a chance to clean up at course end.
+Soap, shampoo, towel, etc.